likhithraj005/gemini_qna/README.md

 ## API Documentation

 You can test and explore the Gemini QnA API through Postman.
-Here's the API Documentation: https://documenter.getpostman.com/view/29635048/2sAYJ1n3cR for detailed endpoints and how to use them.
+Here's the API Documentation: https://documenter.getpostman.com/view/29635048/2sAYJ1n3cR